JosephClay/d-js/README.md

 d-js
 ====

-A jQuery replacement with a footprint of 16.93kB minified and gzipped vs the 29.59kB in jQuery;
+A jQuery replacement with a footprint of 17.4kB minified and gzipped vs the 29.59kB in jQuery.

-- Uses (xaja-js)[https://github.com/JosephClay/xaja-js] for ajax
+### Things of note
-- `$.Deferred`s removed.
-Use (Promises)[https://github.com/then/promise]
+# Promises
-- Uses the Fizzle selector engine
+No `$.Deferred`s.
+Use (Promises)[https://github.com/then/promise].

-## Custom Selectors
+# Custom Selectors
 Not supported
 - `:eq(index)`
 - `:gt(no)`